mdelamen/Intro-to-iOS/README.md

 XCODE
 =====
-This is a demo application for Tip calculation application, Tipster.
+This is a demo application for the tip calculation application, Tipster.
 Time spent: This project took me aprox 5 hours to complete as I have no coding experience beyond HTML/CSS (This includes watching the videos)!

-I spent additional time learning more about coding in SWIFT.
+I spent additional time learning more about coding in XCODE/SWIFT.
-I am an expert designer but I beginner coder.
-I am highly motivated to learn all about XCODE!!!
+(I am an expert designer but a beginner coder.
+I am highly motivated to learn all about XCODE.)

 Walkthrough of User Stories: